 Jean Bacon and Ken Moody have led the Opera group from its creation in the 1990s.
-Jean retired from her post of Professor of Distributed Systems in the Computer Laboratory in 2010 and continues as a Director of Research until the end of 2013.
+Jean retired from her post of Professor of Distributed Systems in the Computer Laboratory in 2010, continued as a Director of Research until the end of 2013 then continued on a Voluntary Research Agreement.
 Ken retired from his post as Reader in Distributed Information Management in 2009.

 This page lists people involved with ongoing research projects and past members of the group.
 The easiest way to contact someone is by e-mail.
 Computer Laboratory e-mail addresses are of the form CRSID@cl.cam.ac.uk or email@example.com.